All Episodes

 This disgusting survey is a prime example of why I have to do that.

-That would never ever happen where my kids go to school.
+That would never, ever happen where my kids go to school.

 And my first grader doesn't even know what sex is, and I don't believe that he should be discussing those kind of things, especially with strangers.

-It was just outrageous, Jesse.
+It was just outrageous, Jennifer.

 I wouldn't even want someone talking to my high school daughter about that.